How Long Do Edibles Last? [Full Timeline]

 Quick fact: Edibles have been known to last up to 6 months in the freezer if stored properly.

-Now that you know how long edibles stay in your system, you can make sure to enjoy them responsibly.
+Now that you know the answer to "how long do edibles last", you can make sure to enjoy them responsibly.
 Remember, it takes longer for the effects of an edible to kick in than other forms of THC.
 So, start with a low dose and wait at least 2 hours before eating more.
 And if you're new to edibles, it's best to wait at least 3-4 hours before increasing your dose.
 With a little bit of trial and error, you'll find the perfect dose that works for you.

 Edibles are a fun way to consume cannabis.
 Unlike other ways cannabis is consumed, edibles take much longer to be absorbed due to various factors like metabolism, age, and THC potency.
 For individuals who find it hard to smoke but still want to get in on the CBD wave, edibles present a much more delicious option.